 In late 1960 Dell Comics, printed and distributed by Western Publishing, acquired the rights from Rod Serling's Cayuga Productions to create a Twilight Zone comic book.
 The comic book would not directly adapt the episodes of the show but would take an original material format (though there are instances of the comic book reprinting Rod Serling's opening introductions almost verbatim from episodes of the show).
 Four issues after The Twilight Zone comic began its run under the Dell Comics imprint, Dell and Western Publishing had a falling out and Western decided to continue most of the Dell titles, as well as create new titles, under their own imprint, Gold Key Comics.
 It is under the Gold Key Comics imprint that The Twilight Zone remained for the bulk of its run.
 Gold Key Comics became a haven in the sixties for fantasy, science fiction, and horror properties with titles including Boris Karloff's Tales of Mystery, Grimm's Ghost Stories, and The Occult Files of Dr. Spektor.
-Late in its run The Twilight Zone comic switched imprints again to the Whitman line of Western's comic books and the quality of the book suffered considerably thereafter.
-The publication schedule was shortened and sometimes erratic, and reprints (sometimes comprising full issues) became common.
+Late in its run The Twilight Zone comic switched to the Whitman imprint of Western's comic book line.
+The quality of the book suffered considerably thereafter.
+The publication schedule became irregular and reprints (sometimes comprising full issues) became common.
 The Dell comic was incorporated into an existing series and therefore numbered in a preexisting pattern (1173, 1288, etc.).
 With the move to Gold Key, the series began marked issue #1 and ran to issue #92 with no change in numbering occurring with the move to the Whitman imprint.

 The difference in design elements for each imprint can be seen in the production side of the books.
 Each issue featured between 2 -4 illustrated stories and occasionally incorporated short-short text stories (1 page) as a buffer between illustrated stories.
 As a bonus, the first eight issues of the Gold Key comic featured a pin-up reproduction of the front cover illustration on the back cover, sans logo and text.
 Artist George Wilson contributed many of the eye catching covers to the Gold Key comic.
 Other notable artists that worked on the book during its long run include a virtual who's who of exceptional comic book artists of the era: Reed Crandall, George Evans, Al Williamson, Joe Orlando, Alex Toth, Jerry Robinson, Mike Roy, Angelo Torres, Frank Miller (making his professional debut), Russ Jones, Bob Jenny, Mike Vosburg, Walter Simonson, and Alex Nino.
 Several stories in the issues of the early 1970s were contributed by writer/editor Len Wein, creator of Wolverine and (with Bernie Wrightson) Swamp Thing.
 The first incarnation of The Twilight Zone comic finally folded in May, 1982, 94 issues and nearly 18 years of (almost) uninterrupted publication after the cessation of the show upon which it was based.